-- Impairment: The 2014 version of IFRS 9 introduces an 'expected credit loss' model for the measurement of the impairment of financial assets, so it is no longer necessary for a credit event to have occurred before a credit loss is recognised - Hedge accounting: Introduces a new hedge accounting model that is designed to be more closely aligned with how entities undertake risk management activities when hedging financial and non-financial risk exposures. - Derecognition: The requirements for the derecognition of financial assets and liabilities are carried forward from IAS 39. - IFRS 15 Revenue from Contracts with Customers
+- Classification and measurement: Financial assets are classified by reference to the business model within which they are held and their contractual cash flow characteristics.
+The 2014 version of IFRS 9 introduces a fair value through other comprehensive income category for certain debt instruments.
+Financial liabilities are classified in a similar to IAS 39.
+However there are differences in the requirements applying to the measurement of an entity:s own credit risk. - Impairment: The 2014 version of IFRS 9 introduces an (expected credit loss) model for the measurement of the impairment of financial assets.
+It is no longer necessary for a credit event to have occurred before a credit loss is recognised - Hedge accounting: Introduces a new hedge accounting model that is designed to be more closely aligned with how entities undertake risk management activities when hedging financial and non-financial risk exposures. - Derecognition: The requirements for the derecognition of financial assets and liabilities are carried forward from IAS 39. - IFRS 15: Revenue from Contracts with Customers